-As in the previous section, we analyse the prices of allowance certificates in this market, in the two-period setting.
-During the second compliance period the problem is equivalent to the market that only uses the banking and withdrawal mechanisms as described in \textsection \ref{str:allowance_pricing_BW}.
+As in the previous section, we analyze the prices of allowance certificates in this market in the two-period setting (see Figure \ref{fig:allvalsurface_two_cp_BBW}).
+During the second compliance period the problem is equivalent to the market that only uses the banking and withdrawal mechanisms as described in section \ref{str:allowance_pricing_BW}.
 This is the case, because in both markets the effect on the aggregate supply of certificates during the second period is the same.
 Suppose the market is in compliance at time $t=T_1$.
 Then, a number $(E_{\text{cap}}^1 - E^1)$ of certificates are banked to the second period and added to $E_{\text{cap}}^2$, independently of whether borrowing is allowed or not.
-Otherwise, if the market is not in compliance at time $t=T_1$ a number $\min(E^1 - E_{\text{cap}}^1, E_{\text{cap}}^2)$ of certificates are withdrawn from $E_{\text{cap}}^2$ (if borrowing is not allowed) or the same number are brought forward and hence also deducted from $E_{\text{cap}}^2$ (if borrowing is allowed).
-Therefore, for $i=2$ we solve the partial differential equation \eqref{eq:allowance_PDE_multiple_cp} with terminal condition \eqref{eq:allowance_terminal_cnd_second_cp_BW} and obtain $\alpha_2=\alpha_2(\cdot,\cdot,\cdot;E^1)$.
+Otherwise, if the market is not in compliance at time $t=T_1$, a number $\min(E^1 - E_{\text{cap}}^1, E_{\text{cap}}^2)$ of certificates are withdrawn from $E_{\text{cap}}^2$ (if borrowing is not allowed), or the same number are brought forward and hence also deducted from $E_{\text{cap}}^2$ (if borrowing is allowed).
+Therefore, for $i=2$ we solve the PDE \eqref{eq:allowance_PDE_multiple_cp} with terminal condition \eqref{eq:allowance_terminal_cnd_second_cp_BW} and obtain $\alpha_2=\alpha_2(\cdot,\cdot,\cdot;E^1)$.
 Subsequently, we solve \eqref{eq:allowance_PDE_multiple_cp} for $i=1$ together with the terminal condition $\phi_1$ given by \eqref{eq:allowance_terminal_cnd_second_cp_BW}, where $A^2_{T_1}=\alpha_2(T_1,D,0;E)$.
 The boundary condition at $E=E_{\max}$ is given by \eqref{eq:allowance_PDE_boundary_cond_first_cp_BW}.

-\subsection{The Impact of Cap-and-Trade}
+\subsection{The impact of cap-and-trade}

 The raison d'\^{e}tre of any cap-and-trade scheme is to reduce emissions.
-More precisely its aim is to incentivise sufficient load shifting throughout the trading period for the cumulative emissions not to reach the cap.
-In our modelling setup we illustrate the effectiveness of cap-and-trade by calculating the expected cumulative emissions at the end of the compliance period for different levels of the penalty $\pi$.
-Recall that the penalty represents an upper bound for the allowance price; the case $\pi=0$ corresponds to business-as-usual and increasing $\pi$ to a gradually more aggressive cap-and-trade scheme.
+More precisely, its aim is to incentivize sufficient load shifting throughout the trading period for the cumulative emissions not to reach the cap.
+In our modeling set-up we illustrate the effectiveness of cap-and-trade by calculating the expected cumulative emissions at the end of the compliance period for different levels of the penalty $\Pi$.
+Recall that the penalty represents an upper bound for the allowance price; the case $\Pi=0$ corresponds to business-as-usual and increasing $\Pi$ to a gradually more aggressive cap-and-trade scheme.